KaleChip24/MakeItSo/README.md

 ## Project Description

-This website will allow you to enter in the ID of a LEGO set and will give back alternate builds for that set.
+This website will allow you to enter the ID of a LEGO set and will give back alternate build ideas for that set.

 ## API and Data Sample
 [Rebrickable API containing example ID #](https://rebrickable.com/api/v3/lego/sets/75936-1/alternates/?key=430949585e7e48d558a057f45e6f437f)